Gregery94/OPVanillaSmashRemix/readme.md

-# Smash Remix
+# Smash Remix with OP Vanilla Characters
-*A Super Smash Bros.
+*Smash Remix is A Super Smash Bros.
 64 Mod Organized by The_Smashfather*
+* This is a branch of Smash Remix 1.3.1

 ## Building
 ### THIS IS ONLY FOR THOSE INTERESTED IN THE SOURCE CODE OF THE MOD.
 PLEASE DOWNLOAD THE RELEASE VERSION BY CLICKING THE RELEASE TAB.